syncfusion-content/fileformat-docs/File-Formats/XlsIO/Chart-to-Image-Conversion.md

 documentation: UG
 ---

-# Chart to Image Conversion
+# Chart to image conversion

-The following code snippets shows how to convert an Excel chart to an image using the **ExcelChartToImageConverter** class.
+The following code snippet shows how to convert an Excel chart to an image using the **ExcelChartToImageConverter** class.

 {% tabs %}
 {% highlight c# %}